By Priority — Quick Answer

 7-day trip viabilityIdealIdealIdealTight (4–5 days better)Ideal for combined tripIdeal for walking focusTight (3–4 days typical)Good (combined trips)

-African safari wildlife across multiple destinations — 8 countries compared
+African safari wildlife across multiple destinations — 8 countries compared in honest operator breakdown

 Best 7-Day African Safari by Specific Priority